gviga/NAM-NeuralAdjointMaps/README.md

 ## Getting Started

-Go to notebooks to see how to simply implements nam, compared to standard ZoomOut.
+Go to notebooks to see how to implement nam, compared to standard fmaps approaches.

 Install dependencies with: